castiron/FormLogic/README.md

 you want the message to go, then you can set `data-error-target` with a CSS selector of where you want the message to be displayed.

+### `data-flash-errors`

+Any element with this data attribute will be shown when an invalid form was submitted.
+This is for showing text like, "Please correct the errors below."
+No value is needed for the attribute: `data-flash-errors="true"`.

 #### `data-depends-on`

 Use this attribute to show that one field is dependent on another field.
 Use the `name` attribute of the